Could Trump become the next speaker of the House?

 HTML

-He then told Fox News on Thursday that he would become speaker temporarily to act as a “unifier” to the GOP party.
+He then told Fox News last Thursday that he would become speaker temporarily to act as a “unifier” to the GOP party.

 “I have been asked to speak as a unifier because I have so many friends in Congress,” he said.